 improve your overall health, reduce your pain, and improve your social lives.

 Despite the numerous benefits of physical activity for disabled people, a major barrier to

 participation is cost.
-Both children and young people with disabilities and their parents
+Both children and young people with disability support melbourne and their parents

 experience financial constraints.
 Moreover, families of disabled children face additional